dylanfprice/html-api/README.md

     - We can simply and easily link resources to each other (no need to tell our code that `foo_id` is a "foreign key" to a foo and we can look up that foo by going to `/foo/{id}`--or the GraphQL equivalent of this).
     - Not only can we link to resources, but we can use [link relations](https://www.iana.org/assignments/link-relations/link-relations.xhtml) (i.e. `rel`) to describe what kind of relationship it is.
     - Full semantics of HTTP caching.
 E.g. you could track the Etag on a form to see if an API endpoint changes, as a simple form of contract testing.

+### Downsides

+Of course there are some downsides, and I'm sure more that I am not thinking of.

+- No nested types.
+We can approximate with pseudo-standards like `phone[0].number` as the field name.
+- Not quite prescriptive enough.
+We need some conventions for how we can reliably find data, links, etc. in an html document.
+It could be as simple as "parse all `<input>` tags to get the data," "parse all `<a>` tags to get the links," and "if a link returns a document with a `<form>` tag then that represents an API action which can be taken."